cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 }
 ```
 The provider chain sends to the consumer chain a list of `ValidatorUpdate`s, containing an entry for every validator that had its power updated.

-In Tendermint, there is a delay (in blocks) between when validator updates are returned to the consensus-engine and when they are applied (for more details, take a look at the [ABCI specification](https://github.com/tendermint/spec/blob/v0.7.1/spec/abci/abci.md#endblock)).
-We denote this delay by `ValidatorUpdateDelay`.
-For example, if `ValidatorUpdateDelay = x` and a validator set update is returned with new validators at the end of block `10`, then the new validators are expected to sign blocks beginning at block `11+x`.
-For the current version of this specification, `ValidatorUpdateDelay = 1`.

 The data structures required for creating clients (i.e., `ClientState`, `ConsensusState`) are defined in [ICS 7](../../client/ics-007-tendermint-client).